mfinelli/git-backup/README.md

 # List of repositories to backup:
 REPOS=('git@github.com:mfinelli/git-backup.git'
        'git@github.com:mfinelli/git-backup.wiki.git')

+# You can list your buckets with `s3cmd ls`
+BUCKET="your-backup-bucket"
 ```

 **N.B.** That at the moment this only supports repositories in the